-This is an insane upgrade if you have the deeper pockets.
+This is an insane upgrade if you have deeper pockets.
 Wow, simply slapping on a supercharger, without even doing any of the above mods will give on average, 330 RW BHP and about 440 BHP at the crank.
 Performance tuners even claim the 3.6 has proven to be stronger than the V8 once supercharged!!!!

 RIPP Superchargers JK 3.6L Supercharger – 1214JKSDS-ARHD

 How Much Hp Can a 3.6 Pentastar Handle

 Just how much is enough?
 Well, some say it’s not about the figures, but how the vehicle puts the available power to the ground.
 Also, how the transmission shifts and utilizes the available power, and that’s where your tune comes in.

 Based on the averages being thrown around online, it appears you can get anything between 25 and 25 extra BHP from just a CAI + CATBACK + TUNE.